- Residency Home

 1. Most students satisfy the requirements of the Proposition 300 (Verification of Lawful Presence) via their FAFSA.
 When this is not the case, the student must provide documentation.
 A list of acceptable documentations can be found on the Proposition 300 website.

 2. Each student is responsible for obtaining tuition classification prior to registration and fee payment.
-The student must complete the Statement of Residency Classification (SORC) found in their Next Steps or by going to the SORC website.
+The student must complete the Statement of Residency Classification (SORC) found in their Next Steps.

 3. If you feel you are misclassified by the SORC, you can complete a paper Domicile Affidavit form and submit it to the Residency Classification Office for further review.
 You will be notified of the decision by email to your official UA email account.

 4. A student who believes that he or she was incorrectly classified as a non-resident by a Residency Classification Officer based on the Domicile Affidavit and supporting documents may request an appeal with the Residency Review Committee no later than 35 days from the last day of regular registration.
-The signed request will include the student's current mailing address, the reasons why the individual is challenging the classification determination and a signed statement setting forth all the facts in support of the individual's claim that the classification determination is erroneous.
+The deadline to request an appeal for Spring 2016 term is February 25, 2016, the appeal form must be in our office no later than 5:00 pm on February 25, 2016.
+The appeal form must be completed and submitted with a signed statement explaining reasons why the individual is challenging the classification determination and setting forth all the facts in support of the individual's claim that the classification determination is erroneous.
 Failure to file a request for appeal within the time prescribed shall constitute a waiver of the right to request an appeal.

 CONTINUING STUDENTS (Student was enrolled the semester immediately preceding the semester applying for resident status)

-1. A continuing student desiring a consideration of a change in residency classification must complete the Petition to Change Residency, including all requested supporting documentation necessary to provide a basis for resident classification (see section III, paragraph D, of the ABOR Classification of Students for Tuition Purposes).
+1. A continuing student desiring a consideration of a change in residency classification must complete the Petition to Change Residency, including all requested supporting documentation necessary to provide a basis for resident classification prior to the posted deadline for each semester listed on the Residency Forms page. (see section III, paragraph D, of the ABOR Classification of Students for Tuition Purposes).

 3. Written notice of the final decision of the Residency Review Committee shall be sent to the student at his or her current address filed with the University.
 If the student is found to have been incorrectly classified as a non-resident, the University will refund the tuition collected as a non-resident.
 If the Residency Review Committee determines that the student remain as a non-resident, the notice will advise the student that no further University procedures are available and the time to take any legal action may be short.